Academy Team and Faculty

 It has the key role of providing support, expertise and advice to EBU Academy with a view to caring for the validity, relevance, value and impact of the activities managed by this unit and devoted to EBU Members.

-The Committee organizes and sets the agenda for the annual EBU Academy Assembly which offers talent and development managers, chief learning officers, heads of international relations and human resources and strategy and change managers the opportunity to network and to exchange views about the development of media professionals.
+The Committee organizes and sets the agenda for the annual EBU Academy gathering aiming at developing an EBU Learning Ecosystem in Broadcast organizations to offer talent and development managers, chief learning officers, heads of international relations and human resources and strategy and change managers the opportunity to network and to exchange views about the development of media professionals.

 Frédéric Olivier (RTBF)